orxaicom/Sefaria-Container-Unofficial/README.md

   for Sefaria.

 ## NOTICE:
+* If you have problems with Codespaces in your browser, disable adblocks, and on FireFox Disable Tracking Protection (Shield logo near the URL).
-* The image is big (~3.5 Gigs) because it contains the database and the installation takes 5 or 10 minutes on codespaces.
+* The image is big (~3.5 Gigs) because it contains the database and the installation takes 5 or 10 minutes on Codespaces.
 * This repo publishes the image to ghcr (GitHub Container Registry), [link](https://github.com/orxaicom/Sefaria-Container-Unofficial/pkgs/container/sefaria-container-unofficial) on the right hand side of this page.
 * The main script that builds the images is [install_dependencies.sh](https://github.com/orxaicom/Sefaria-Container-Unofficial/blob/main/deps/install_dependencies.sh)
+* All suggestions are welcomed, open an issue.
 * This is still an ongoing experimental and unofficial project.

 ## TODO